Reablement: a guide for carers and families

 - Resist the temptation to help – step back and give the person the time, encouragement and space to practice doing things for themselves.

 Assessors and support staff may show you new approaches to provide support to the person you care for.
 You can continue to use these when support workers are not there or when the reablement period finishes; it will help the person you care for to maintain their skills and independence.
 Just as reablement support workers are taught to stand back, you will be encouraged to do the same, resisting your natural response to intervene.
-This does not mean that we stand back and watch people struggle; as we have said, goals must be agreed and achievable, and your role will be to support and encourage.
+However, this does not mean that you should stand back and watch the person struggle; goals must be agreed and achievable, you can help by offering support and encouragement.
 You can remind the person how much they will enjoy regaining certain skills, such as being able to get upstairs to their bedroom, cooking their favourite meal or going out to their favourite place.

 Professionals should be clear with you about the nature and length of support on offer.
 This helps you to support the individual with understanding what reablement will entail and how long it will continue for.
 It also helps to ensure that neither the individual nor yourselves feel abandoned when the service is withdrawn.